 🗄️ NAS/RAID support No No Yes Yes

-💿 Disk image creation/scanning No No Yes No
+💿 Disk image creation/scanning No No Yes Yes

-🧰 Extra features None Basic preview Byte-to-byte backups, SMART monitoring, cleaning tool, data protection features None
+🧰 Extra features None Basic preview Byte-to-byte backups, Advanced Camera Recovery module, S.M.A.R.T. monitoring, cleaning tool, data protection features Disk imaging, file repair, ChronoSnap backup

 When it comes to user experience, all three blow PhotoRec out of the water.
 Even Recuva, which is closer in simplicity to QPhotoRec, still includes preview functionality and even estimates your recovery chances.
 Beyond that, though, Recuva doesn’t offer much extra – unless you count secure deletion.

 Disk Drill and EaseUS, on the other hand, feel like polished apps.
-Disk Drill especially packs in the extras: full disk imaging, S.M.A.R.T. monitoring, data protection tools, RAID support, and a real-time file previewer that works while you scan.
-All of them use quick and deep scan modes that read both file system records and file signatures – unlike PhotoRec, which relies only on signatures.
+Disk Drill especially packs in the extras: full disk imaging, S.M.A.R.T. monitoring, data protection tools, RAID support, a real-time file previewer that works while you scan, and a dedicated Advanced Camera Recovery module that can reconstruct fragmented video footage from many cameras and storage devices.

-So yeah – if ease of use, modern UI, or file preview matters to you, there are more user-friendly PhotoRec alternatives worth checking out.
+So if ease of use, modern UI, file preview, and stronger recovery capabilities matter to you, there are more user-friendly PhotoRec alternatives worth checking out.

 In terms of value, we’re giving PhotoRec a solid 4.
 Yes – it’s completely free, open-source, and cross-platform.
 You get everything it can do out of the box.